runyanjake/JuncBASE_Rpaper/README.txt

     -going into a chromosome it seems better, e.g.
             /scratch/jmrunyan/MM1s_wiita_lab/getASEventReadCounts_first/cfz_1_S3/cfz_1_S3_chr1/cfz_1_S3_chr1_all_AS_event_info.txt
-            has items in it, though the numbers seem much lower than what's in the one Angela gave as an example
+            has items in it, though the numbers seem much lower than what's in the one Angela gave as an example -can R functions be called from a single file or should they be created in a package (I used the RStudio program to make the HelloWorld)